Range & Ranch Employment at Alderspring

 Training:

-If you read last year’s description, you may have noted that we had 2 weeks of training at the beginning of the summer.
-Since this internship is only 4 weeks, training will be more “on the job.”
-Soon after you arrive, you’ll head up to the range for your first riding and herding stint.
+If you read our internship description in previous years, you may have noted that we had 2 weeks of training at the beginning of the summer.
+Since this internship is only 5 weeks, training will be more “on the job.”
+Your first day here, a Wednesday, will be a training and orientation day.
+The next day you’ll head up to the range for your first riding and herding stint.
 Because you’ll be thrown into it without much preparation, we won’t expect you to know everything immediately!
 For the first few days you are welcome to simply “job shadow” various crew members to learn (literally just follow them around on your horse if you would like).
 We also all carry handheld radios, so you will be able to ask questions that way if needed.
-Similarly, with any ranch jobs you end up doing we do not expect immediate expertise and are happy to answer questions.
+Similarly, with any ranch jobs you end up doing, we do not expect you to be an expert and are happy to answer questions.

 Not required: experience with cattle, ranching, or any form of higher education, though these factors will be considered.
-Also not required is horse gear.
-Personal gear including cowboy boots, rain gear, a cowboy hat, range wearable clothing and a bedroll/sleeping bag is expected.
+Also not required is horse tack.
 If you have a saddle, you are welcome to bring it, but it will be subject to our approval prior to use (nothing personal—if a saddle doesn’t fit a horse well and is used for long hours at a time, it can permanently damage a horse’s back).

 You will receive an extensive packing list if you are selected.